 While it’s now nowhere near its heights of the 1980s and 90s, fax machine use remains ubiquitous in some industries.
 According to some estimates, there are approximately 46.3 million active fax machines in the world.
 In the banking sector, businesses still rely on faxes when conducting overseas business or sending signed documents, with their perceived security considered a major asset.
 The same is true for healthcare, with almost 9,000 machines in operation in the NHS alone, while both the legal industry and government departments rely on fax machines to send hand-signed legal documents or sensitive information.
 After the Sony hack in 2014, Hollywood executives allegedly resorted to faxing handwritten notes to each other, as they were considered more secure than the company’s emails.

 According to Check Point’s findings, many fax machines are open to infiltration by hackers, thanks to their use of an unencrypted telephone line to receive information.
 The vulnerability of the network stems from the fact that fax machines are generally connected to the outside world via telephone line and to the company’s IT network via Ethernet cable.
+This is why every business should have some sort of networking security implemented across the network and all connected devices to ensure no connection or device can be compromised.

 The ‘Faxploit’ hack takes advantage of vulnerabilities in the fax machine’s communication protocols, which have remained unchanged since the 1980s.
 Hackers can upload a malicious ‘fax’ to the machine simply by using its fax number, which overloads the machine’s software programme and causes it to crash – known as a stack overflow.
 This allows the hackers to take control and infiltrate the rest of the network to target computers for their own gain, such as stealing sensitive information, locking down the network with ransomware or simply instructing the computer to send them a copy of every fax transmitted to the target’s bank.